Scott123454/Boris_Bikes/README.md

 The projects assumes the following:

-Each bike can be in one of two conditions: working or broken Only working bikes can be rented from a docking station.
+Each bike can be in one of two conditions working or broken.
+Only working bikes can be rented from a docking station.
 Broken bikes must not be released to customers.
-Broken bikes can be released to Vans that have come to maintain the docking station.
-Customers are only able to dock the bike if the docking station has not reached capacity Vans are able to fill empty docking stations with working bikes (not broken bikes)
+Broken bikes can be released to vans.
+Customers are only able to dock the bike if the docking station has not reached capacity.
+Vans are able to fill empty docking stations with working bikes (not broken bikes)

 Technologies utilised